xcp-ng/xcp-ng-org/docs/troubleshooting/xe-cli-audit-evidence.md

 ## Storage Repository & VDI
 - `xe sr-list`: Enumerate storage repositories.
-- `xe sr-param-list uuid=<SD_UUID>`: Retrieve properties such as read‑only status, domain type, showing type and capacity.
+- `xe sr-param-list uuid=<SR_UUID>`: Retrieve properties such as read‑only status, domain type, showing type and capacity.
 - `xe vdi-param-list uuid=<VDI_UUID>`: List all parameters for a specific VDI in the environment.
 - `xe vdi-param-get uuid=<VDI_UUID> param-name=<param>`: Get specific param of a VDI.
 - `xe sd-vdi-list uuid=<SD_UUID>`: List all VDIs that belong to a particular storage domain.